OUR SERVICES

 Through sharing experiences with others, without judgement, and creative exploration which may include clay work, genograms and poetry, participants can expect to increase awareness of their individual matrescence experience and understand how it impacts them and their relationships.

-Project Matrescence is fully funded by The Parenting Project and therefore free for participants.
-It is a closed group, and numbers are strictly limited to a maximum of 12, therefore pre-booking is essential and subject to an initial consultation with the group facilitator.
+Fully funded by The Parenting Project and free for participants.
+It is a closed group and strictly limited to a maximum of 12, therefore pre-booking is essential and subject to an initial consultation with the group facilitator.
 T&Cs apply.

-The programme consists of wellbeing groups delivered by The Parenting Project and one-to-one mentoring for children and young people delivered by Lifespace Trust.
+The Wellbeing programme consists of Brick Club and Friendship Groups delivered by The Parenting Project.
 The aim of the programme is to build the self-esteem, confidence and resilience of children and young people to improve everyday experiences of school and home life.

-The support is available for school-aged children and young people who are on the school role in Warwickshire and whose family have a multi-agency plan in place.
+The support is available for school-aged children and young people who are on the school roll in Warwickshire and whose family have a multi-agency plan in place.

-Recommendations for a referral can be made by the Lead Professional within Early Help through the multi-agency plan to a Warwickshire County Council Targeted Support Officer.
+Recommendations for a referral can be made by the Lead Professional overseeing the Early Support Assessment to a WCC Early Support Officer.

-For more information, please download the programme leaflet here
+For more information, please download the Wellbeing Programme leaflet here:

 Police and Crime Commissioner